 The notion that four-wheel drive vehicles could go much further off the beaten path was long known, but such systems were heavy and were never considered for use in performance models.
-However, in the late 1970s, Audi engineers came up with a plan to make a four-wheel drive system that would accentuate not only the capabilities of a vehicle, but also its outright performance.
-This was done by sending power to all four wheels while keeping weight at a minimum, thanks in great part to eliminating a heavy center differential by integrating it into the rear of the gearbox.
+However, in the late 1970s, Audi engineers came up with a plan to make a four-wheel drive system that would accentuate not only the capabilities of a vehicle but also its outright performance.
+This was done by sending power to all four wheels while keeping weight at a minimum, thanks in great part to eliminating a heavy centre differential by integrating it into the rear of the gearbox.
 The idea worked, and the original Audi Quattro – often referred to as Ur-Quattro – was born in 1980.
 It would quickly become a legend, and it owes a great deal of its fame to the success of its rally-going version.

 Rallying has a new king

 Rally cars didn’t use all-wheel drive at the time, and Audi quickly saw the benefit of using the technology in the World Rally Championship.
 Audi entered its Quattro in the 1981 Championship, and dominated right out of the gate, collecting a combined four Manufacturers and Driver’s World Titles over the following years.
 This string of success was spearheaded by legendary drivers, among them Michèle Mouton – the first-ever woman to win a World Championship rally in 1981, at the wheel of a Quattro.
 Audi would wind down its domination of rallying by winning the legendary Pikes Peak hill climb three times in a row in record time with the Sport quattro.
 Talk about taking over!
 Needless to say, the Quattro changed the world of rallying and instantly became an icon of the sport.